gher-uliege/Diva-Workshops/README.md

 ## Objective

-The [Jupyter](https://jupyter.org/) notebooks contained in this repository help users to create gridded fields from in situ observations using the [`DIVAnd`](https://github.com/gher-uliege/divand.jl) software tool.
+The goal of the training material module, made up of [Jupyter](https://jupyter.org/) notebooks, is twofold:
+1. provide the users with a basic knowledge of Julia, meaning they are capable of reading the code presented in the notebooks, but also install new modules, write basic functions for processing or create basic plots.
+2. endure that the users to able to create their own products (i.e. climatologies) using the [`DIVAnd`](https://github.com/gher-uliege/divand.jl) software tool, by combining their own datasets with those from other sources (for instance the World Ocean Database) and setting the analysis parameters according to their region of interest.

 More information about `DIVAnd` is available in the package [documentation](https://gher-uliege.github.io/DIVAnd.jl/stable/).

 ### Content

-The notebooks are organised into 4 categories, according to their main objectives.
+The notebooks are organised into 4 categories, according to their main objectives and following the "Instructional design" described in the paper.
+The different notebook folders can be covered independently, depending on the experise of the users.
+Suggestions for the number of sessions and time to be dedicated for each category are provide below.

 | Folder | Content | Recommended duration |
 |:-------------------|:----------------------:|----------------|